jaequery/docker-deploy/README.md

 ### Requirements ###

-* Your project directory with a docker-compose file
+* A project folder with a docker-compose file
 * A docker server you wish to deploy to

 ### Usage ###